May 02, 2023

 Everyone in your customer base uses something other than the latest iPhones and IOS versions.
 App development agencies and freelancers should consider compatibility with older IOS versions for future reference.
 Furthermore, you should design your app to ensure the update process is smoother when the new IOS version launches.

 The Human Interface Guidelines (HIG) is a great space where you can find resources to create applications and user interfaces.
 The guidelines help us understand the norms in the IOS development space and suggest components to use in the development phase.

 For example, Apple suggests using San Francisco and New York as their go-to typography.
 You can use them as your primary text case but experiment with other domains to see the feel of the design in your application.

 Learn to explore the guidelines and modify your ideas to achieve maximum results if necessary.

 Testing is a supreme phase of the designing process.
 Almost all designers and developers are aware of testing but stick to single devices, platforms, or versions.
 If you have multiple apple devices with multiple IOS versions in your office, test it on everything.
 See if you can find any differences and look for loopholes to exploit.

 Send your team prototypes and ask for feedback to see if there is room for improvement.
 Even after the release of your application, don’t stop the testing process.
 Sometimes errors are hidden and only come out after release, which is a bummer but a reality.

-Designing an iOS app is fun and challenging.
+Designing an IOS application is fun and challenging.
 It requires persistence, simplicity, experience, and experimentation to achieve your desired outcome.
 Our amazing IOS app design team at iCkickSee has seen everything firsthand and shared the above insight to create a solid application.